kuzmin-no/ELKO_GLED316_dimmer/readme.md

                 asyncio.run(update())
 ```

 The MQTT service supports discovery; however, you can also define the following topics manually if needed.
-For example, with the MQTT device name "kitchen_benk":
+For example, with the MQTT device name `kitchen_benk`:

     homeassistant/light/kitchen_benk/set
     homeassistant/light/kitchen_benk/state